sora-xor/sora-docs/src/tokenomics.md

-- The [Token Bonding Curve (TBC)](tbc.md) is the smart contract that manages the supply of XOR in a rational way, without the involvment of humans
+- The [Token Bonding Curve (TBC)](tbc.md) is the smart contract that manages the supply of XOR in a rational way, without the involvment of humans.
-- [XOR](xor.md) is the network utility token used for transaction fees (gas)
+- [XOR](xor.md) is the network utility token used for transaction fees (gas).
-- [VAL](val.md) is the token awarded to validators for securing the SORA network
+- [VAL](val.md) is the token awarded to validators for securing the SORA network.
 - [PSWAP](pswap.md) is the LP reward token for liquidity providers on [Polkaswap](https://polkaswap.io/) and is burnt with every transaction.
-- [XST](xst.md) is the underlying asset for the creation of SORA Synthetics
+- [XST](xst.md) is the underlying asset for the creation of SORA Synthetics.
 - The [Token Bonding Curve Dollar (TBCD)](tbcd.md) is an algorithmic, non-synthetic stablecoin that has its value maintained by the SORA token bonding curve.